 People from the ages of 40 and beyond are more susceptible to age spots, and are generally the people looking to get rid of age spots, because around the ages of 40-50 the skin tends to regenerate itself more slowly.
 Slower regeneration, coupled with a slowing metabolism, causes age spots, wrinkles, scars, fat, and other blemishes to occur more often and more noticeably.

-Getting Rid of Age Spots
+Best Ways to Get Rid of Age Spots

 Want to get rid of age spots?
 Then you’ll stay out of the sun.That’s right, all the evidence is in and a majority of sun spots are caused by over exposure to the sun, which damages the skin, leaving it more susceptible to erratic pigmentation.
 Spots caused by over exposure to the sun are a lot like your typical scar, where pigmentation, like scar tissue, builds up to help protect and absorb the sun light.
 That is, after all, one of the functions of skin pigmentation: to protect us from the sun.

 Of course, staying out of the sun completely isn’t possible, so if you want to prevent sun spots, wear protective clothing or sunscreen.
 Long sleeve shirts, turtle necks, and long pants or skirts are your best bet for avoiding sun exposure, but sometimes it’s simply too warm outside to wear these things.
 If that’s the case, then it’s time you found yourself a sunscreen with a high SPF rating that you could imagine yourself wearing every day—you know, something that smells nice or doesn’t smell at all, something that won’t make you smell like a beer soaked sorority girl on spring break.
 Which, hey, may take you back to younger times.

 The market for Alpha Hydroxy Acid (AHAs) is starting to see a huge growth in the fight to get rid of age spots and other skin disorders.
 Considered by most dermatologists as the age spot creams, AHAs are acids derived from certain fruits and dairy products, which are applied to the skin topically.
 AHA creams are used to treat not only age spots but scars, wrinkles, and acne as well.
 These creams and the alpha hydroxy acids in them work to disintegrate the cellular binding mechanisms in the upper epidermal layers, allowing dead skin cells that have built up while you’ve aged to slough off and let newer skin cells take their place.

 Retinoids, derived synthetically from Vitamin A, have been used to get rid of age spots for quite some time.Vitamin A is an essential human nutrient, which is used by the body to regulate the growth rates of our skin cells, particularly skin cells closer to the surface.
 As it turns out, Vitamin A in higher dosages applied directly to the skin causes your body’s natural exfoliating process to accelerate, where old skin cells are replaced by new skin cells.
 Old skin cells dry out and slough off, leaving your skin free of liver spots or age spots, wrinkles, and scars.
 You can find Derma E Vitamin A and Green Tea moisturizer at Amazon.

 While chemical peels are a certain way to get rid of age spots, they are usually performed by a doctor.
 There are, however, certain formulas available over-the-counter that you can use as chemical peels.
 You should consult your pharmacist or drug store manager about which chemical peel formula is right for you, or better yet, have your doctor or a dermatologist do it for you.
 Personally, I would rather not undergo a chemical peel skin treatment because they always use harsh chemicals to wound the skin, forcing it to peel away.
 That’s gross.